syzwina/quartz/content/notes/books/The Prophet.md

 >
 > Surely you would not honour one guest above the other; for he who is more mindful of one loses the love and the faith of both.

+This is true.
+I personally experienced this with friends.

 > [!QUOTE]
 >